 Young children in preschool and kindergarten learn best by “doing” and actively participating in their learning.
-Touching objects helps children move from concrete to abstract thinking which is necessary for later tasks such as reading and more complex math work.
+Touching objects helps children move from concrete to abstract thinking which is necessary for later tasks, such as reading and more complex math work.

 These tactile dandelion counting cards are the perfect spring activity!
-Not only does this activity help children learn essential early math skills, but it also gives children the chance to get outside and strengthen both fine and gross motor skills.
+Not only does this counting activity help children learn essential early math skills, but it also gives children the chance to get outside and strengthen both fine and gross motor skills.

 Ready to make these counting cards!?
 Here’s what you’ll need..